-Hawaii is arguably the most famous archipelago on the planet that attracts tourists from all over the world who flock to the islands to sample the rich Hawaiian culture and the beautiful tropical climate.
-Hawaii as a whole is a state of the United States having a population of about 1.5 million people according to the 2017 figures, and the area of the state is approximately 10,000 square miles.
-It was admitted into the union as part of the American States in 1950, but the question on the exact continent on which Hawaii is located has been raging on for years with no clear answer.
+Hawaii is arguably the most famous archipelago on the planet and attracts tourists from all over the world who flock to the islands to sample the rich Hawaiian culture and the beautiful tropical climate.
+Hawaii has a population of about 1.5 million people according to the 2017 figures, and the area of the state is approximately 10,000 square miles.
+Hawaii became the 50th US state on August 21, 1959, but the question on the exact continent on which Hawaii is located has been raging on for years with no clear answer.

 Brief History of Hawaii